DataScientest-Studio/Template_MLOps_movie_recommandation/README.md

     `python .\src\models\train_model.py`

-### 5- Finally, execute predict_model.py file to make the predictions on the first 5 users of the dataset.
-Note that we have 10 recommandations per user
+### 5- Finally, execute predict_model.py file to make the predictions (by default you will be printed predictions for the first 5 users of the dataset).

     `python .\src\models\predict_model.py`

+### Note that we have 10 recommandations per user

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>